mspncp/gosu-wiki/Getting Started on OS X.md

 Gosu 0.8.x+ relies on the SDL 2 library.
 I recommend installing [Homebrew](http://brew.sh) and then running `brew install sdl2 libogg libvorbis`.

+Note: If you are adventurous, you can also install the Mercurial version of SDL: `brew install sdl2 --HEAD`.
+This has fixed a few HiDPI-related bugs for me (.

 ### Installing the gem

 Just install the gem via `sudo gem install gosu`, or omit the `sudo` if you use rvm or rbenv to manage your Ruby installations.